 MAIN Savoury Steamed Yam Kueh Nonya-style steamed yam cake made from fresh yam and rice flour, with colourful toppings of dried shrimps, Chinese mushrooms, sliced pork belly, fried shallots, fresh coriander and chillies.
 Chef Florence's delicious rendition of the popular Singaporean kueh is packed with rich flavours and natural umami.

-Homestyle Nonya Laksa A mouthwatering savoury dish made with homemade rempah stewed with dried shrimps and coconut milk to create a rich, spicy gravy served with noodles and topped with fried tofu puffs, mussels, succulent prawns, fried fish cakes, bean sprouts and boiled eggs.
+A mouthwatering savoury dish made with delicious rempah stewed with dried shrimps and coconut milk to create a rich, spicy gravy served with noodles and topped with fried tofu puffs, mussels, succulent prawns, fried fish cakes, bean sprouts and boiled eggs.
 This yummy recipe was created by both chefs, Juliana & Florence, merging their family recipes to produce a distinct one.

 Traditional Butter Cake A rich and moist cake made with premium butter, sugar, egg, milk, all-purpose flour and vanilla baked to perfection.
 This delicious age-old recipe by Chef Juliana is a perfect accompaniment to your mid-afternoon tea or a cuppa.